kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - short-term workloads that cannot tolerate interruption

 **Dedicated host** is reservation of concrete server\pc, instead of part of it.
 You need to specify a concrete region for it.

+Dedicated host supports on demand and reserved price.
+You don't pay for deployment instances on dedicated host.